TLChilton/mailspring-bushido/README.md

 * Centered the options button within the border in the top right

 More could be added as I find things to change in my normal use

+## Current Issues
+Currently the toolbar icons do not work if using the two-pane vertical mode.